jessepav/lacygoill-wiki-backup/vim/debug.md

 #
 # Issues
-## I'm writing a bug report for a Vim issue.
+## I'm writing a bug report for a Vim crash.
 ### I need the Vim binary to include debugging symbols!

 When you configure – before compiling – edit the file `src/Makefile`, to include